FelixKrueger/GEO-submissions/README.md

 ## The metadata spreadsheet

 A template for the metadata spreadsheet can be [downloaded from GEO](https://www.ncbi.nlm.nih.gov/geo/info/examples/seq_template.xlsx).

+**What we will do:**

-This is really just for your information, as we will aim to send you this spreadsheet once it has been populated with the technical information about files, their md5sums etc.
+We aim to send you the spreadsheet once it has been populated with the technical information about files, their md5sums etc.

+**What you need to do:**

+All sections that need be filled in are **marked in bold**, some additional information (e.g. 'growth protocol' or 'treatment protocol') is welcome but optional.
+You can hover over the relevant fields with the mouse to see what is expected in each of those fields.
+Many of the contents can probably be copied from the materials and methods section of the manuscript, so it shouldn’t be too much hassle.

 ## Reviewer token